Word may refer to any of the following:

 - Look for a file named WINWORD.EXE and click or double-click that file to start the Microsoft Word program.

-Early versions of Microsoft Word primarily used the .doc file extension, new versions of word use the .docx file extension.
-Today, Microsoft Word can open .doc, .docx, .docm, .dotx, .dotm, .dot, .pdf, .xps, .mht, .mhtml, .htm, .txt, .xml, .odt, and .wps files.
+Early versions of Microsoft Word primarily created and used the .doc file extension, while newer versions of Word create and use the .docx file extension.

 Example of a Microsoft Word .doc file